dechamps/ASIO401/BACKENDS.md

   additional layers of buffering that incur additional latency.
 - **Latency reporting:** some backends are better than others at reporting the end-to-end latency of the entire audio pipeline.
-Some backends underestimate their own total latency, resulting in FlexASIO reporting misleading latency numbers.
+Some backends underestimate their own total latency, resulting in ASIO401 reporting misleading latency numbers.
 - **Exclusivity:** some backends will seize complete control of the hardware device, preventing any other application from using it.